Priya1304/mobile-client-api/README.md

 1. System testing can also be implemented by using cucumber.
 2. More unit testing can be added to improve coverage.
 3. Swagger can be added.
+4. Security keys can be placed in AWS parameter store and password encoding can be added for better security.
+5. Any hardcoded values can be parameterized.